Wipro: Shift to IT

 In the 1980s, recognizing opportunities in computer hardware and software, the company established subsidiaries Wipro Infotech and Wipro Systems.
 In 1981, Wipro developed the first Indian minicomputer based on the Intel 8086 chip in an IISc lab.
 The software division began in 1984 with the development of a spreadsheet and word-processing suite but shifted to offshore software development in 1990.

 By the mid-1990s, Wipro had become one of India's leading manufacturers of personal computers, peripherals, and medical diagnostic equipment.
 In 1998, the company reported being the second-largest software exporter from India, and gradually increased its focus on the higher-margin software services business which accounted for the vast majority of its profits.

 During the dot-com boom of the early 2000s, Wipro became the largest company in India by market capitalization, reaching a value three times that of the next largest listed company, Infosys.
 Consequently, Wipro's majority shareholder Azim Premji was the richest Indian for five consecutive years.

 In 2004, Wipro became the second listed Indian IT company to report annual revenues exceeding US$1 billion.
 By 2006, approximately 30% of its total revenue came from product engineering R&D services.

 In 2007, Wipro introduced a line of supercomputers known as Wipro Supernova.
 In 2011, Wipro, in collaboration with the Indian Space Research Organisation (ISRO), developed India's then-fastest supercomputer, SAGA-220, which was deployed at the Vikram Sarabhai Space Centre.

 In 2012, Wipro demerged its non-IT businesses into a new private company named Wipro Enterprises.
 Prior to this demerger, these businesses—primarily in consumer care, lighting, furniture, hydraulics, water treatment, and medical diagnostics—accounted for about 14% of Wipro's total revenues.
+In 2013, Wipro shut down its hardware division, discontinuing the manufacture of personal computers, laptops, and servers.

 In 2014, Wipro set up its design and mobility services business division called Wipro Digital.
 In 2015, Wipro established its strategic investment arm–Wipro Ventures–to invest in early- and mid-stage enterprise software startups and venture capital funds in the US, India and Israel.

 In 2021, Wipro reported that a third of its workforce was engaged in cloud projects, and announced a $1 billion investment in its FullStride Cloud Services vertical.